A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Methods

 The rate of change in the number of people in each state at each point in time $t$ is subject to population dynamics and exposure to sources of infection.
 The transition to the state of infection is determined by the dynamic force of infection of the pathogen, indicated by $\rho_{1,2}(t)$ in~(\ref{ode_chronic}).
 This is a function of the probability of pathogen transmission, partner acquisition rates and prevalence.

-In a deterministic analysis of an ODE system, parameter uncertainty is not accounted for; as a consequence, the model outcome might be incorrect.
-Scenario analyses are often performed, for example by estimating the deterministic parameters through summary statistics at the extremes of the corresponding parameter distribution (e.g. lower or upper quantiles, minima or maxima).
+If each model parameter is assigned a fixed value, parameter uncertainty is not accounted for.
+Scenario analyses are often performed, for example by estimating the parameters through summary statistics at the extremes of the corresponding parameter distribution (e.g. lower or upper quantiles, minima or maxima).
 As mentioned earlier, this is not equivalent to the application of a full PSA.

-Theoretically, it is possible to exclusively incorporate probabilistic parameters into an ODE-based model; for example, in a Bayesian context, uncertainty in the model parameters can be considered by means of probability distributions.
+Theoretically, it is possible to incorporate a probability distribution for each parameter of an ODE-based model, for example in a Bayesian context.
 The uncertainty is then propagated through the estimation procedure, which again generates a full distribution of outcomes.
-This type of model can be analysed using for instance Markov Chain Monte Carlo (MCMC) samplers such as \texttt{WinBUGS} \cite{WinBUGS} or \texttt{Stan} \cite{stan}, a very promising tool, which in general performs extremely well with relatively complex systems.
+This type of model can be analysed using for instance software based on Markov Chain Monte Carlo (MCMC) algorithms such as \texttt{WinBUGS} \cite{WinBUGS} or \texttt{Stan} \cite{stan}, a very promising tool, which in general performs extremely well with relatively complex systems.
 Both include ODE solvers and can be linked to the statistical programming language~\texttt{R}.

-In realistic problems including a large number of states and complex structures, fully probabilistic ODE systems may be impractical since the model needs to be run for a large number of simulations to ensure convergence of each parameter and thus the ODEs have to be solved repeatedly for each parameter combination.
-The increase in the computational time is mainly induced by the length of the observation time horizon, the amount of probabilistic parameters, the complexity of contacts, and the number of differential equations.
-Consequently, complex ODE-based models which exclusively incorporate probabilistic model parameters are rare exceptions in the literature on infectious disease transmission modelling \cite{Bilcke}.
+In realistic problems including a large number of states and complex structures, assigning a suitable distribution to all model parameters in ODE systems may be impractical since the model needs to be run for a large number of simulations to ensure convergence of each parameter and thus the ODEs have to be solved repeatedly for each parameter combination.
+The increase in the computational time is induced by the length of the observation time horizon, the amount of parameters, the complexity of contacts, and most importantly by the number of states which increases the number of differential equations.
+Consequently, complex ODE-based models which incorporate distributions on all parameters are rare exceptions in the literature on infectious disease transmission modelling \cite{Bilcke}.